MJThiecke/fenora/README.md

 Fenora provides functions for preprocessing and normalising sequencing-based feature count data, preparing it for downstream regression analyses.
-It supports a variety of assays such as ChIP-seq, CUT&Tag, ATAC-seq, RNA-seq, and more.
+It can be used for data from assays such as ChIP-seq, CUT&Tag, ATAC-seq, RNA-seq, etc.
+Fenora is particularly well suited to pre-process count data in intervals of varying sizes (such as restriction fragments).
+Fenora is also capable of mitigating read-count effects of aneuploidy, using the argument --qNormBetweenChr.

 NOTE: Fenora does not make any assumptions on replicates.
 It is recommended to perform replicate-comparisons and merging before running Fenora.